 Bonny Doon is a census designated town in Santa Cruz and is located at an elevation of 450m, surrounded by several reserves and state parks and about a 30 min drive from downtown Santa Cruz.
-Redwood Croft Inn nestled right in the heart of the Redwood forest of Santa Cruz mountains and is the perfect getaway place for both human and pets.
+Redwood Croft Inn, a dog friendly establishment, nestled right in the heart of the Redwood forest of Santa Cruz mountains and is the perfect getaway place for both human and pets.
 An incredibly warm and hospitable place to both two and four legged beings, owners Sitah and Dale Cummings are the perfect hosts one can ask for.
 They have two beautiful dogs-3 and 16 yrs old, who were extremely friendly and sweetest to boot.
 Sitah prepares amazing breakfast for guests every morning and weather permitting, one can have it outside in the balcony surrounded by the giant trees.
-She happily accommodates dietary restrictions upon prior notice, as she did for S. There are several rooms on the property and ours was a beautiful one with skylights to get a slice of the redwoods peaking from above.
+She happily accommodates dietary restrictions upon prior notice, as she did for S. There are several rooms on the property and ours was a beautiful one with skylights to get a slice of the redwoods peeking from above.
 The room was beautifully decorated and there were thoughtful touches strewn all around, such as wine glasses with a bottle opener, in case one gets a bottle from one of the local wineries (Santa Cruz mountains are famous for their vineyards) to enjoy.
 The toiletries in the bathroom (the bath has a charming stone bathing tub and is separated from the toilet) are from a local farm, and the closet has a microwave and mini-fridge.
 All these amenities, an old-world wood-burning furnace (you can get a room heater if that seems too daunting) and the amazing greenery all around comes at a price which is way too reasonable for what this place offers.
 Best of all, there is no extra charge for pets.

 “When in Rome, do as the Romans do” goes the famous adage.
 When in a beach town like Santa Cruz, simply find a beach close by and bum out on the sand.
-Unlike other parts of California, Santa Cruz has ample beaches which welcome dogs on a leash.
+Unlike other parts of California, Santa Cruz has ample dog friendly beaches which welcome dogs on a leash.
 Beaches are either along Cabrillo Highway (Highway 1) or to the south of the Boardwalk.
 We picked Greyhound Rock beach, a mere 17 min north of us and made our way down the paved path adjacent to the parking lot, towards the blue water.
 The parking lot has an overlook which was pretty crowded, but the funny thing was that the trail leading to the beach was oddly empty.
 That turned out to be a great thing since we got glimpses of an empty beach and fantastic views of the foamy waves hurling against the rocks as we descended to the clear white sand below.

 Greyhound beach turned out to be fantastic gem of a stretch with almost no human in sight (barring another man and his water loving pooch and two sun-bathers) and thus it felt as if the beach belonged to us.
 We walked along the periphery of the waves, marveled at some of the extremely polished, flat stones and then settled down on one of the dry spots on the sand.
 Babu ran around, frantically dug up several bunkers to rest in at several times and then finally plopped himself right between us.
 We rested for some time and then made our way back up to our next destination, a dog-friendly Redwood State Park.

 Unlike Redwood country up north in Mendocino, where nary a Redwood reserve can be found in sight that lets dogs in, Santa Cruz springs in a lovely surprise with several of them, the nearest to us being the Henry Cowell Redwoods State Park.
 There is an entry fee of $ 10 for vehicles (for the park’s maintenance) and you get a map at the entrance which has all dog friendly hiking trails clearly marked.
 Since this is also an ecological reserve for wild animals calling the redwoods their habitat and many trails are shared by horses/horse-riders, dogs do not have access to those as they are considered natural predators.
 The most popular dog friendly trail is a paved pathway (Pipeline Road) that goes right through the Redwoods and leads to the nearest Redwood grove, with trees as tall as 277 feet and about 1500 years old!
 This state park preserves a 40-acre grove of the tallest tree species on earth, i.e. the coastal Redwoods and the trees here are taller than the ones at the Muir Woods National Monument near San Francisco.
 We were fascinated to know that the tallest Redwood tree (379 feet) surpasses the Statue of Liberty in height (305 ft) and that they have a very unique growth pattern, i.e. they are self-regenerating.
-On our way along the trail, we saw several trees that had fallen to the ground, with branches growing vertically upwards towards the sun from the prostrate trunk.
-Our hike lasted for a mere 40 min, but if you have more time then do explore further inwards with other plant eco-systems and if you are not traveling with pets, then there are several other options to explore such as the observation deck and ranch and the cable car beach.
+On our way along this Santa Cruz dog friendly hiking trail, we saw several trees that had fallen to the ground, with branches growing vertically upwards towards the sun from the prostate trunk.
+Our dog friendly hike in Santa Cruz lasted for a mere 40 min, but if you have more time then do explore further inwards with other plant ecosystems and if you are not traveling with pets, then there are several other options to explore such as the observation deck and ranch and the cable car beach.
 Plus we also spotted a heritage train chugging along with the Roaring Camp Railroad nearby which should be a fun activity for kids.